melezhik/sparrow/papers/how-to-upload-a-script-to-sparrowhub.md

 # Setup your distribution directory

-All we need is:
+All we need is to:

 * create story check file
-* plugin meta file
+* create a cpanfile to declare script dependencies
-* cpanfile to declare script dependencies
+* create plugin meta file
-* and optionally README.md
+* optionally create README.md

 ## story check file